Skip to Peer/Group information

 ADHD Parent Support Group

-A 4-week support group empowering parents of children with ADHD to navigate challenges, build effective strategies, and foster stronger family connections.
+A 4-week therapist-led support group empowering parents of children with ADHD to navigate challenges, build effective strategies, and foster stronger family connections.

-4 Zoom sessions | Every Thursday at 8:00 PM IST | 75 minutes
+4 Zoom sessions | Every Wednesday at 8:00 PM IST | 75 minutes

 Confidential | Small group, 6-8 people